mmohades/Venmo/README.md

 # Venmo API

+Disclaimer: This is an individual effort and is not PayPal/Venmo sponsored or maintained.

 ## Introduction

 This is a wrapper for the Venmo API.
 This library provides a Python interface for the Venmo API.
 It's compatible with Python versions 3.6+.